black-studio/black-studio-tinymce-widget/README.md

 	}

-### Plugin's data location and cleanup ###
+### Plugin's data storage and cleanup ###

 Plugin's data is stored in serialized format inside a record in the `wp_options` table having `option_name` = `'widget_black-studio-tinymce'`.
-Data storage is handled by WordPress and not directly by the plugin itslef.
+Data storage is handled by WordPress and not directly by the plugin.
 The widgets data is intentionally kept in the datatbase upon plugin deactivation / deletion to avoid content loss.
 If you want to totally remove the plugin including its data, just remove that record after plugin removal.

 ## Changelog ##